laminas/laminas-form/docs/book/v3/application-integration/form-element-manager-mvc.md

 ];
 </code></pre>

-Get the form and the name in a controller:
+To retrieve the form and the form name in a controller:

 ```php
 namespace Album\Controller;